Facts About the Culture, Geography, and History of Swaziland

 12. Swaziland is the smallest country in Africa.

 By African standards, Swaziland is a micro-State.
 It is the size of a typical province in most countries of mainland Africa.
 It is smaller than Gauteng, the smallest province in South Africa.
 It is area is just 17,364 square kilometers.

 11. Swaziland is currently the only country in Africa not practicing multiparty democracy and is one of the world's last remaining absolute monarchies.

 After gaining independence from Britain, Swaziland had a parliamentary democracy.
-However, the King abolished the parliamentary democracy considering it as against the tradition of the Swazi people.
+However, the King abolished the parliamentary democracy considering it against the tradition of the Swazi people.
 In Swaziland, the king rules by decree.

 10. Swaziland game rangers are allowed to shoot to kill anyone suspected of poaching.

-Swaziland relies heaving on safari tourism.
+Swaziland relies heavily on safari tourism.
 Its wildlife is the leading foreign exchange earner.
 As such, the government is overzealous in its protection.
 To ward off poachers by inflicting punitive pain on their endeavor, game rangers are authorized to shoot-to-kill poachers.
 The game rangers are immune from prosecution when they execute the shoot-to-kill order.

-9. Swaziland’s Hlane Royal National Park is home to to the largest population of nesting vultures in Africa.
+9. Swaziland's Hlane Royal National Park is home to the largest population of nesting vultures in Africa.

-Formerly a private royal hunting ground, Hlane Royal National Park is a nesting heaven.
+Formerly a private royal hunting ground, Hlane Royal National Park is nesting heaven.
 It holds Africa’s largest population of nesting vultures.

 8. The mountains in Swaziland's Malolotja Native Reserve are among the oldest in the world at 3.6 billion years.